mikrdgz/recharge-docs/docs/bogo.md

 > Note
 > This feature is only available for Shopify merchants who installed ReCharge before November 2nd, 2020, and are using the [ReCharge Checkout](https://support.rechargepayments.com/hc/en-us/articles/360008681834-Identifying-which-checkout-is-in-use).

+## Add BOGO item to cart during checkout

+The main focus of this section is how to leverage jQuery/AJAX to add a hidden free item to the cart in tandem with a subscription product.

-## Before you start
+### Before you start
 - This implementation will require advanced Javascript, HTML, Shopify Liquid, and API knowledge.
 This is not part of ReCharge's turnkey solution.
 If you are a merchant looking to implement a BOGO offering on your ReCharge store, we recommend reaching out to a [ReCharge Expert](https://recharge.partnerpage.io/).
 - This is an example implementation using the Shopify Minimal Theme.
 While many themes are similar, the exact file names and location of code blocks could differ depending on your chosen theme.
 - This guide details the most basic implementation of BOGO approaches.
 Any further customizations will require the advice of a [ReCharge Expert](https://recharge.partnerpage.io/).

-## Add BOGO item to cart during checkout
-The main focus of this section is how to leverage jQuery/AJAX to add a hidden free item to the cart in tandem with a subscription product.

-## Step 1 - Set up products in Shopify
+## Step 1: Set up products in Shopify
 Create all of the products involved in the BOGO use case.
 This means both the items available for subscription purchase, as well as the qualifying BOGO items to be added in tandem with them.

-## Step 2  - Edit the product template file
+## Step 2: Edit the product template file
 Adding to the built in “add-to-cart-button” code is necessary to ensure that the items are both added at once.
 With that, we are going to open the “sections/product-template.liquid” file, and add the following AJAX code block that will layer on top of the existing add to cart button functionality.
 It is important to locate the add to cart button code and paste the logic directly below it.
 For the purposes of this demonstration, you can find it on line 218 in the above listed file.

 ### Create a function to handle automatically adding the BOGO item to the cart